jitsi/jitsi-videobridge/doc/allocation.md

 ## Old message format
 The old format works with endpoint IDs rather than source names.
-Also uses `selectedEndpoints` and `onStageEndpoints` instead of `selectedSources` and `onStageSources`.
+It also uses `selectedEndpoints` and `onStageEndpoints` instead of `selectedSources` and `onStageSources`.
 All use cases described in the examples above are valid here as well, but the assumption is that every endpoint has only one video source.